-December 31,
+December r 31,

-2014 2015
+2015 2016

-INX and its affiliates, not a related party since June 19, 2013 26.7 % 22.2 %
+Customer A and its affiliates 22.8% 29.2%

-Customer A and its affiliates 21.9 % 22.8 %
+Customer B and its affiliates 22.2% 19.3%

 In addition, the Company has at times agreed to extend the payment terms for certain of its customers.
 Other customers have also requested extension of payment terms, and the Company may grant such requests for extension in the future.
 As a result, a default by any such customer, a prolonged delay in the payment of accounts receivable, or the extension of payment terms for the Company's customers would adversely affect the Company's cash flow, liquidity and operating results.
 Management performs ongoing credit evaluations of each customer and adjusts credit policy based upon payment history and the customer's credit worthiness, as determined by the review of their current credit information.